poteznyziomek/python-algorithms/README.md

     (W_i(0), W_i(1), \dots, W_i(i-2), W_i(i-1)),
 $$

-but during the algorithm execution the elements of the above sequence are evaluated in reverse order (in step 4. we set $j = i-1$ and later in step 7. we decrease it $j = j-1$):
+but during the algorithm execution the elements of the above sequence are evaluated in reverse order (in step 4. we set $j \leftarrow i-1$ and later in step 7. we decrease it $j \leftarrow j-1$):

 $$
     (W_i(i-1), W_i(i-2), \dots, W_i(1), W_i(0)).